oguzhanpn/My_works/README.md

 In this small project, I made a simple model to forecast liquidated firm counts in Turkey.

 [Here](Liq_firm.html) is the project report and codes.

+# 4. Forecasting Electricity Consumption of Turkey
+In this group project, we forecasted the electricity consumption in Turkey.
+I've made the all data visualizations and some modelling.

+[Here](Forecasting_electricity_consumption.html) is the project report and codes.